killvxk/thg-framework/docs/docs/capturetheflag/hash_crack/index.md

 And many, many, many more contributors.
 If a name was excluded from the above list please reach out and the next version will give them their due credit.
-Lastly, the tools, research, and resources covered in the book are the result of people’s hard work.
+Lastly, the tools, research, and file_suport covered in the book are the result of people’s hard work.
 As such, I HIGHLY encourage all readers to DONATE to help assist in their efforts.
 A portion of the proceeds from this book will be distributed to the various researchers/projects.